TexasInstruments/mcupsdk-core-k3/docs_src/docs/api_guide/components/drivers/mmcsd.md

 @VAR_SYSCFG_USAGE_NOTE

-\cond !SOC_AM62PX
 ## Features not Supported

-- MMCSD0 does not support SD card, SDIO and voltages 3.3V, 3.0V, 1.2V and HS400 DDR
+- MMCSD0 does not support SD card, SDIO and voltages 3.0V and 1.2V.
+- MMCSD0 does not support HS400 DDR.
-- MMCSD1 does not support MMC card, UHS-II SD card and SDR104
+- MMCSD1 does not support MMC card, UHS-II SD card and SDR50, DDR50 and SDR104.
-\cond SOC_AM62X || SOC_AM62LX
-- DMA not supported
-\endcond
-\endcond

 ## Example Usage